racket/rhombus/text/0005-sapling.md

 has a higher precedence than `|`.

-The lexeme-level syntax here would require some sort of bridge to Racket names that don't fit that syntax.
+The lexeme-level syntax here would require some sort of bridge to Racket names that don’t fit that syntax.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives